googleapis/google-cloud-java/google-cloud-dns/README.md

 #### Managing Zones
-Record sets in `google-cloud-dns` are managed inside containers called "zones". `ZoneInfo` is a class which encapsulates metadata that describe a zone in Google Cloud DNS. `Zone`, a subclass of `ZoneInfo`, adds service-related functionality over `ZoneInfo`.
+Record sets in `google-cloud-dns` are managed inside containers called "zones". `ZoneInfo` is a class which encapsulates metadata that describes a zone in Google Cloud DNS. `Zone`, a subclass of `ZoneInfo`, adds service-related functionality over `ZoneInfo`.

 *Important: Zone names must be unique to the project.
 If you choose a zone name that already